tung/ruggrogue/book/pathfinding.md

 ```

 This function calculates the approximate distance between two points, times 100 to avoid having to convert between integers and floating point values.
-Side note: This is not idiomatic Rust code, since it was written fairly early in the game's life cycle.
-In any case, this estimates the path cost where every diagonal step costs 141 (i.e. the square root of 2, multiplied by 100) and every cardinal step thereafter costs 100...
+This estimates the path cost where every diagonal step costs 141 (i.e. the square root of 2, multiplied by 100) and every cardinal step thereafter costs 100...

 Wait, why is there a multiplication by "99" and not "100"?